(last updated 18th October 2017)

 The SMA Type 1 Expanded Access Programme

-Currently (June 2017), nusinersen is only potentially available in the UK to children with onset of symptoms of SMA before six months of age (consistent with SMA Type 1) via a ‘compassionate use’ or Expanded Access Programme (EAP).
+Currently, nusinersen is only potentially available in the UK to children with SMA Type 1 via a ‘compassionate use’ or Expanded Access Programme (EAP).
+You can read about the programme here.

 Wider UK Access

-We hope to know by June / July 2017 if, when and how the treatment will be assessed for provision in the UK.
-Its availability depends on a recommendation by the National Institute for Health and Care Excellence (NICE), NHS England, the Scottish Medicines Consortium and other authorities in the devolved nations to decide whether to fund the drug in England, Scotland, Wales and Northern Ireland.
+Nusinersen's availability depends on a recommendation by the National Institute for Health and Care Excellence (NICE), NHS England, the Scottish Medicines Consortium and other authorities in the devolved nations to decide whether to fund the drug in England, Scotland, Wales and Northern Ireland.
 Availability may also depend on the treatment readiness of specialist centres.
+The full NICE process (including possible appeals) takes an absolute minimum of 43 weeks, and this process can take much longer.
 You can read more about this here.

 Find out what stage other drugs have reached in our: